rasodu/IndexesConstituents/README.md

 1. Source data must be in well know format(CSV,JSON,...).

 ### I think data is out of date...
 We try our best to keep the data up to date.
-Run the scanner and create pull request.
+If you think data is not up to date, then run the scanner and create pull request.